First court appearance

 Navigating your first court date can feel overwhelming, especially if you're unfamiliar with the court process.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand the general steps involved and the range of options that may be available to you.

 Our AI assistant is not a substitute for legal advice.
-Only a licensed lawyer can provide advice tailored to your specific circumstances, the strength of the case against you, and what strategy may be most appropriate.
+Only a licensed lawyer can provide advice tailored to individual circumstances, and the range of options that may be available depends on the circumstances.
 If you'd like to discuss your situation with a lawyer who specialises in criminal matters, we can connect you with one who can provide legal advice and representation.

 Not sure how to prepare?